fortinet-solutions-cse/sdwan-advpn-reference/README.md

 - Full-mesh IPSEC overlays between Regional Hubs, over each underlay transport

+- IBGP sessions over each overlay (both within regions and between regions)

 - ADVPN shortcuts are enabled within each overlay

 - ADVPN shortcuts are not possible between different overlays (e.g. between Internet and MPLS)

-- Cross-regional ADVPN shortcut are enabled
+- Cross-regional ADVPN shortcuts are enabled

 - The traffic prefers to flow via ADVPN shortcut, when possible